edk2-docs/Edk2SpecDCNs/BuildSpec/1.27/UpdateReportPcds.md

 > If a PCD is used in a conditional directive statement, the PCD section will be displayed.

 > PCD values derived from expressions or other PCDs are not differentiated in the report.
-Only the final value is displayed
+Only the final value is displayed.

 > The first line is required: